belgort-clark/ctec-227-project-2-blog/README.md

 ## Milestone Due Date Summary

-- Step 0: Install the application on XAMPP - Due by Wednesday 15th, 2024
+- Step 0: Install the application on XAMPP and submitted on time
-- Step 1: Content Creation - Due by Friday 17th, 2024
+- Step 1: Content Creation and submitted on time
-- Step 2: Improve the navbar and make it your own - Due by Sunday 19th, 2024
+- Step 2: Improve the navbar and make it your own and submitted on time
-- Project 2 Due Date - Sunday, May 26, 2024 at 11:59 PM.
+- Project 2 Due Date - Sunday, May 25, 2025 at 11:59 PM.

 ## Submission